phetsims/collision-lab/doc/implementation-notes.md

 ### Screen-specific classes

-All screens have screen-specific to account for the described [screen differences](https://github.com/phetsims/collision-lab/blob/master/model.md#screen-differences).
+All screens have screen-specific classes to account for the described [screen differences](https://github.com/phetsims/collision-lab/blob/master/model.md#screen-differences).

 The top-level classes ([CollisionLabModel](../js/common/model/CollisionLabModel.js) and [CollisionBallScreenView](../js/common/view/CollisionBallScreenView.js)) use the [Factory Method Pattern](https://en.wikipedia.org/wiki/Factory_method_pattern) to allow screens to specify and provide screen-specific sub-classes while still allowing the base-classes to handle the instance.